Your Cart (0)

 Most AI strategies focus entirely on where to apply AI.
 The most important strategic question is actually: what is our organizational model for AI?

-This means: who builds and maintains AI systems (internal team, external partners, or a mix), how do employees interact with AI-assisted workflows, how do we ensure AI outputs are used appropriately, and how do we build on AI investments over time?
+This means: who builds and maintains AI systems (internal team, external partners, or a mix)?
+How do employees interact with AI-assisted workflows, and how is their time and job description changing as a result?
+How do we ensure AI outputs are used appropriately by people who may not understand the model's limitations?
+How do we build on AI investments over time so that year three compounds on year one?

 Frequently Asked Questions

-A: Useful AI strategies are specific enough to guide decisions and short enough to actually be read.
-Five to fifteen pages is typical for a meaningful but readable strategy.
-What makes a strategy useful is the specificity of the use cases, the clarity of the prioritization logic, and the concreteness of the roadmap — not the comprehensiveness of the document.
-A 50-page AI strategy that no one references is less valuable than a 5-page strategy that guides decisions.
+Useful AI strategies are specific enough to guide decisions and short enough to actually be read.
+Ten to fifteen pages is typical for a meaningful but readable strategy.
+What makes a strategy useful is the specificity of the use cases, the clarity of the prioritization logic, and the concreteness of the roadmap, not the comprehensiveness of the document.
+A 50-page AI strategy that no one references is less valuable than a 10-page strategy that guides real decisions.

-A: Yes, for use case discovery.
+Yes, for use case discovery.
 The people doing operational work know where the bottlenecks, inconsistencies, and high-volume repetitive tasks are better than leadership does.
-Use case discovery workshops with frontline managers and staff regularly surface opportunities that wouldn't appear in a top-down analysis.
-Involving employees also reduces resistance — people who helped identify the use cases feel ownership over the outcome rather than surprise when changes are announced.
+Use case discovery workshops with frontline managers and staff regularly surface opportunities that would not appear in a top-down analysis.
+Involving employees also reduces resistance.
+People who helped identify the use cases feel ownership over the outcome rather than surprise when changes are announced.
+Be transparent about what AI will change about their jobs.
+Surprises here destroy trust.

-A: It depends on your scale and ambition.
+It depends on your scale and ambition.
 Small to mid-size businesses typically implement AI through a combination of SaaS AI tools (no specialized hiring needed) and external implementation partners (hired for specific projects).
-Building a significant internal AI team makes sense at enterprise scale or when you're building proprietary AI capabilities that would be a source of competitive advantage.
-For most businesses, the investment in an implementation partner for well-scoped projects delivers better results than trying to hire and build internally from scratch.
+Building a significant internal AI team makes sense at enterprise scale or when you are building proprietary AI capabilities that would be a source of competitive advantage.
+For most businesses under $250M in revenue, the investment in an implementation partner for well-scoped projects delivers better results than trying to hire and build internally from scratch.
+Expect to spend $20,000 to $50,000 on a well-scoped implementation partner engagement.

-A: Frame it in financial terms, not technology terms.
-Executives respond to: "We have identified three workflows costing us $X/year that can be automated for a one-time implementation cost of $Y, with payback in Z months."
+Frame it in financial terms, not technology terms.
+Executives respond to: "We have identified three workflows costing us $1.2M per year that can be automated for a one-time implementation cost of $180,000, with payback in 9 months and ongoing software costs of $60,000 per year."
 They respond less to: "We want to become an AI-driven organization."
-The first is a business case; the second is a vision.
+The first is a business case.
+The second is a vision.
 Lead with the business case for Horizon 1, use early results to earn the support for Horizons 2 and 3.

 Ready to put this into action?